The stars fell wrong.The stars fell wrong.

 Varn led them away.
 Still captain.
 The hunters fell in behind, farther back than before, quiet.

 Torven stood at the clearing's edge, the bundle against his chest.
-Behind him: blood blackening in snow, scorch marks from dragon fire, the melted circle where he'd found this child.
-The bodies gone.
-Just questions no one could answer.
+Behind him lay the evidence, blood blackening in snow, scorch marks from dragon fire, the melted circle where he'd found this child.
+The bodies gone, just questions no one could answer.

-His arms throbbed, would scar, but the baby was warm.
-Alive.
+His arms throbbed, would scar, but the baby was warm and alive.

 Above, the stars had stopped falling, and Torven carried his proof home.